hackerbuddy/BitcoinTracker-App/README.md

 # BitcoinTracker-App
 ### Tracking ETH using scraping and sends email alerts

-I don't really feel like making my code public for this one yet.
-But here are a few working screenshots:
+Changed links, but here are a few working screenshots of when it was up:

 <img src="https://github.com/hackerbuddy/BitcoinTracker-App/blob/master/scraper.jpg" width="360" height="270">